 This is a "gray" area of the law in Maryland.
 Unlike many areas of the law, there are no clear rules that say who may petition the court, what types of relief (solutions) you can request, and what procedures need to be followed.
 The “law” on emancipation in Maryland is not clear-cut as there is no written statute or court rule that sets out a procedure for emancipation.
 The lack of a special procedure means that judges often must rely upon something called “common law”.
 Common law is the compiled history of what other judges in the past have said and what the common “practice” has been.

 Practically speaking, this means that there is no routine self-help court form that can be filed by someone representing him/herself.
 The bottom line is that there is no easy answer to the question of what the law says about emancipation.
 It depends on:

 - Who you are (parent or child) and

 - Your goals – the situation you are trying to address.

 There may be other situations in which the parent and/or child may want to seek court approval of their agreement.
-The legal procedure is not clear cut and, therefore, it can be difficult to pursue.
-There are no court-approved self-help forms.
+As the legal procedure is not clear cut, it can be difficult to pursue.
+There are no court-approved forms.
 You certainly will need the help of an attorney.

 In Holly v.
 Maryland Auto Insurance Fund, 29 Md.
 App.
 498 (1975), the court summarized past Maryland court decisions in this area.
 Unless the minor has turned 18, the emancipation of a child cannot be the result of any act of the child alone.
 Emancipation requires some action by the parent (such as abuse or neglect), or by the minor with the permission of the parent (such as marriage).
-In making its decision, the court will focus on the relationship between the parent and child and what the goal of the person bringing the case is.
+In making its decision, the court will focus on the relationship between the parent and child and the goals of the person bringing the case.